bjones1/CodeChat/README.rst

 * Use of equations to explain the resulting code for an `integrator <https://dl.dropboxusercontent.com/u/2337351/CodeChat_MAVs/integrating_omega_3d.html>`_.
 * CodeChat is used for code examples in a course on `microprocessors <http://www.ece.msstate.edu/courses/ece3724/main_pic24/docs/sphinx/textbook_examples.html>`_.

 Contributing
 ============
 This is a fairly basic implementation; much improvement is needed!
-Please use the `issue tracker <http://bitbucket.org/bjones/documentation/issues?status=new&status=open>`_ to report bugs or request features; even better, or contribute to the code at the CodeChat_ homepage!
+Please use the `issue tracker <http://bitbucket.org/bjones/documentation/issues?status=new&status=open>`_ to report bugs or request features; even better, contribute to the code at the CodeChat_ homepage!

 License
 =======